+- 4.7 The four broad areas of SEND are used when assessing needs, making plans and reviewing progress; the SEND register and detailed information is shared in the GLC primary schools through the Pupil Support Plans and electronic databases (SEND Directories).
+A pupil will be removed from the SEND register if they do not have a diagnosis and are progressing in line with their peers nationally, without the need for personalisation or intervention from the SEND or inclusion teams

-- 4.7 The Gateway works closely with other professionals to secure needed services for our students and seek advice when a student is making less than expected progress, despite tailored support being put into place.
+- 4.8 The GLC works closely with other professionals to secure needed services for our pupils and seek advice when a pupil is making less than expected progress, despite tailored support being put into place.
 These include but are not limited to:

 - speech and language therapy;

 - physiotherapy;

 - educational psychology;

 - local schools, including those with special status;

 - occupational therapy;

 - mental health services;

-- counselling & therapies;

-- school nurse, specialist nursing and health teams;

-- other health and social care professionals.
+- counselling & therapies; - school nurse, specialist nursing and health teams; - other health and social care professionals.